 - You will receive a response with instructions for meeting the volunteer at the airport arrival area.

 Some students may have the MMR vaccination, but must still take a TB test with a U.S. licensed physician.
-Because such physicians may not be available in your home country, you must to take the TB test once you arrive in the U.S. Such tests can be taken at the Student Health Services clinic.
+Because such physicians may not be available in your home country, you must to take the TB test once you arrive in the U.S. Such tests can be taken at the University Health Services clinic.

 Failure to complete the Health Clearance will prevent you from moving into student housing and attending classes, and you will have all of your registered classes dropped.